Tongzhi Emperor: Life

-The day after the Tongzhi Emperor took up the reins of power, the foreign powers requested an audience with the teenage emperor.
+The day after the Tongzhi Emperor took power, foreigners requested an audience with him.
 The request precipitated a sharp disagreement between the ministers at the foreign legations, who made it clear that they would not perform the ritual kowtow to the emperor, and the Zongli Yamen (foreign affairs ministry), regarding the protocol to be observed.
 The Qing government was also loath to hold the audience within the confines of the Forbidden City, eventually settling on the "Pavilion of Purple Light" at one of the lakeside palaces to the west of the Forbidden City, which is now part of Zhongnanhai.
 The audience was finally held on 29 June 1873.
 After the audience, however, the foreign representatives made clear their annoyance at being received in a hall initially used by the Qing emperors to receive envoys of tributary states.

 In the fall of 1874, the Tongzhi Emperor got into a clash with his ministers, which included his two uncles, Prince Gong and Prince Chun, largely over the emperor's plans to rebuild the Old Summer Palace at a time in which the empire was bankrupt, and over his dissolute behavior.
 The emperor reacted by firing the ministers, but Empresses Dowager Ci'an and Cixi intervened, and he had them reinstated.
 That December, it was announced that he was ill with smallpox, and the Empress Dowagers resumed the regency.
 He died on 12 January 1875, leaving no sons to succeed him.

 The Tongzhi Emperor's death left the court in a succession crisis as he was childless.
 Eventually, the empresses dowager designated the Tongzhi Emperor's three-year-old cousin, Zaitian, as the heir to the throne.
 Zaitian was biologically Prince Chun's son, but was symbolically adopted as the Xianfeng Emperor's son to make him eligible to succeed the Tongzhi Emperor.
 Zaitian was thus enthroned as the Guangxu Emperor, with Empresses Dowager Ci'an and Cixi resuming their roles as regents.
-Empress Alute, Tongzhi's wife, refused to eat after his death and died seventy days after he did in an act of marital piety.
+Empress Alute, Tongzhi's wife, died shortly after her husband.
+The cause of her death is unclear.